-"Being able to operate gears at the low temperature of icy moons, like Europa, is a potential game changer for scientists," R Peter Dillon, a Nasa technologist.
+"Being able to operate gears at the low temperature of icy moons, like Europa, is a potential game changer for scientists," said R Peter Dillon, a Nasa technologist.
 "Power no longer needs to be siphoned away from the science instruments for heating gearbox lubricant, which preserves precious battery power."

 Advantages on Earth

 What's more, it could have advantages on Earth too.
 It turns out that a complex, expensive robotics component called a "strain wave gear" can be made far more simply and cheaply, without sacrificing performance, by using metallic glass.